git001/check_and_status_ajp/README.md

 * ajp ping
 * ajp check

+## Description

 The default mode is the *ping* mode

-The check mode can be used when the program is called as *check_ajp.pl* as you can see on this line.
+The check mode can be used when the program is called as *check_ajp.pl*.

+This can be done with symlinks or with a copy of *ajpping.pl*

+## Ping mode

+You *must* call ajpping.pl with at least two parameters.
+* hostname or ip
-* check_ajp.pl: git001/check_and_status_ajp/ajpping.pl#L22
+* port

 Link for git hub editing